 What are my responsibilities for the travel logistics?

 If you are traveling to an area or country that you have never visited, we strongly recommend working with a study abroad organization.
 Many study abroad organizations offer customized programs the include a dedicated staff person who will accompany your group each day.
 The Office of International Programs can identify study abroad organizations who plan customized programs in the location you desire.
-OIP will work with you to develop an outline of required services for your program and gather bids from providers.
+OIP will work with you to develop an outline of required services for your program and and you will need to gather bids from providers.
 The faculty leaders will work with OIP to select the most appropriate provider.

 I’d like to stay overseas after the program ends.
 Is that okay?